univention/ucsschool-id-connector/docs/development.rst

 ==========

-Sadly, you can't develop everything on your developer machine / laptop: running the |IDC| requires an LDAP, listeners etc, so you really need a full blown UCS installation.
+Sadly, you can't develop everything on your developer machine / laptop: running the |IDC| requires an LDAP, listeners etc., so you really need a full-blown UCS installation.
 Hence, we rather have a local checkout on the dev machine, and then sync the code changes into an |IDC| container that is running on a VM.